arangodb/docs/3.10/data-modeling-views.md

 more collections.
 The transformation depends on the View type and the View configuration.

+Views are powered by ArangoDB's built-in search engine.
 See [ArangoSearch](arangosearch.html) for details.

 ## View types